 All islands you can visit in Halkidiki

 Ammouliani is a little island in the gulf of the Athos peninsula.
 It is the only populated island in Halkidiki.
-It covers an area of about 4.5 square kilometers, is 120 km away from Thessaloniki and is connected to the shore across the sea, Tripiti, through regular ferryboat routes lasting 10 minutes.
+It covers an area of about 4.5 square kilometers, is 120 km away from Thessaloniki, and is connected to the shore across the sea, Tripiti, through regular ferryboat routes lasting 10 minutes.
 Green is prevalent on the island, which is covered with olive trees and undergrowth.
 Its isolated gulfs are the ideal destination for those wishing for peace and rest.
 The best choice is for you to visit all beaches of the island, even the most secluded, as they are renowned for their sky-blue waters.

-The most well-known beach is Alikes, which has been awarded a blue flag for its clean waters, followed by Agios Georgios, Megali Ammos, Karagatsia, etc. In 1925, after the genocide of the Greek population in Asia Minor, the island was allotted to the refugees coming from the Sea of Marmara Islands (Gallimi, Pasalimani, Skoupia).
+The most well-known beach is Alikes, which has been awarded a blue flag for its clean waters, followed by Agios Georgios, Megali Ammos, Karagatsia, etc. In 1925, after the genocide of the Greek population in Asia Minor, the island was allotted to refugees from the Sea of Marmara Islands (Gallimi, Pasalimani, Skoupia).
 The refugees brought their knowledge of the trade of fishing along, which is the main occupation of the local population till today.
-Especially impressive is the church of St. Nikolaos, built-in 1865 at the town square, as well as the old school hosting the folk culture museum.
-On the island of Amouliani, you can find restaurants/taverns, coffee shops/bars, supermarkets, souvenir shops, nightclubs, establishments letting motorcycles and boats.
+Especially impressive is the church of St. Nikolaos, built in 1865 at the town square, as well as the old school hosting the folk culture museum.
+On the island of Amouliani, you can find restaurants/taverns, coffee shops/bars, supermarkets, souvenir shops, nightclubs, and establishments letting motorcycles and boats.
 The beautiful, sky-blue water beaches of many creeks, where you can enjoy a clean sea with a rich water world, are waiting for you to explore them.

 Kelifos (Turtle) Island